SuperKam91/bnn/README.md

 # bnn
 Training Bayesian neural networks using Markov chain Monte Carlo techniques.
 # thoughts scratchpad
+- Theses which focus on bnns and their applications, to draw inspiration from: http://mlg.eng.cam.ac.uk/yarin/blog_2248.html#thesis and http://www.inference.org.uk/mackay/PhD.html

 - look into applications of bnns to deep reinforcement learning- believe they are useful as in rl aren't always looking for optimal value function approximation, having stochastic output helps with exploration of algorithm

 - for pure nn applications (i.e. regression and classification) in general if a lot of data is available, can build an almost arbitrarily large network these days (thanks to gpus) to perform well, regardless of the complexity of the task.
 Thus we might want to focus on examples where data is scarce.
 In these cases, building complex neural networks could lead to overfitting, thus simple networks which perform well (hopefully bnn) should be optimal